 This scholarship was established in 2010 from a bequest from Emilie Marguerite Schweitzer to the Department of French and Francophone Studies and the Department of Germanic Studies to support students studying honours in French and/or German.

 a.
-Established in 2010, this Scholarship has been generously bequeathed by Emilie Marguerite Schweitzer to the Department of French and Francophone Studies and the Department of Germanic Studies to support students studying Honours in French and/or German.
+This Scholarship has been established in 2010 from a generous bequest made by Emilie Marguerite Schweitzer to the Department of French and Francophone Studies and the Department of Germanic Studies.

 a.
-To be eligible for the Scholarship, applicants must be completing or have completed an undergraduate degree.
+To be eligible for the Scholarship, applicants must:

 b.
 Applicants must be intending to enrol full time in French and Francophone Studies or Germanic Studies at Honours level at the University of Sydney.